Fiordland's Grizzly and Spirit Bears in October

 ABUNDANT WILDLIFE & LANDSCAPES OF IMMEASURABLE BEAUTY

 In early October the wild Pacific salmon have returned to Fiordland's rivers and streams to spawn and complete their life cycle.
-The returning salmon are like a dinner bell to Grizzly Bears (Mums often teaching their cubs to fish), Black Bears and perhaps even the rare and genetically unique Spirit Bear.
-Although rarely seen, there is often evidence that wolves have come to the river to fish.. whether it involves dead salmon without their heads or we're being serenaded by their songs, wolves do provide clues to their whereabouts.
-The only noise that can drown out the sound of rushing waters in the rivers are the cries of sea gulls who have come to scavenge from the bears, or eagles as they come to fish, or the scolding of ravens or kingfishers as they fly overhead.
+The returning salmon are like a dinner bell to Grizzly Bears (Mums often teaching their cubs to fish), Black Bears, and perhaps even the rare and genetically unique Spirit Bear.
+Although rarely seen, there is often evidence that wolves have come to the river to fish.
+Whether it involves dead salmon without their heads or we're being serenaded by their songs, wolves do provide clues to their whereabouts.
+The only sound that can drown out the sound of rushing waters in the rivers are the cries of sea gulls who have come to scavenge from the bears, or eagles as they come to fish, or the scolding of ravens or kingfishers as they fly overhead.

 LED BY OUR FULLY QUALIFIED & EXPERIENCED BEAR GUIDE(S)

 As we explore B.C.'s Fiordland in early October the wild Pacific salmon have returned to the creeks and rivers of their birth in the Great Bear Rainforest.
 The wild Pacific salmon are the lifeblood of the coast and at this time of year are the primary food of the Grizzly Bears, Black Bears, and the rare Spirit Bears as they fatten for their long winter's hibernation.